nealk/thinkpad_trackpoint_linuxkernel/README.md

 # thinkpad_trackpoint_linuxkernel

+# NOTE: The patch below now part of the mainline for all modern linux distributions.
+You should no longer need to patch the Lenovo trackpoint drives.

 How to compile the Linux kernel using the trackpoint drivers for the new thinkpad series on Ubuntu.
 This has been tested on ubuntu 14.04 on a Thinkpad T450s.
 YMMV

 DISCLAIMER: When updating your kernel, you might make your system unbootable, lose data, or end the universe.
 I claim no responsibility if you suffer any of these fates.
 Additionally, updating to a custom kernel will mean that using ```apt-get dist-upgrade``` will no longer work as expected (it'll wipe what is outlined below and put you back on an Ubuntu stock kernel).
 The Ubuntu kernel wiki is also useful: https://wiki.ubuntu.com/KernelTeam/GitKernelBuild